Representational Alignment Across Model Layers and Brain Regions with Multi-Level Optimal Transport: Discussion

 \section{Discussion}

-Hierarchical OT provides a principled framework for aligning two networks with arbitrary depths.
-By softly coupling all layer objectives, HOT (i) allows a neuron in one layer of a source network to align with a soft combination of units distributed across multiple layers of a target network, (ii) enforces global consistency that mitigates overfitting to noise in any single layer, and (iii) produces a single network-level—rather than layer-level—alignment score.
-In our experiments, HOT achieves higher alignment scores than greedy pairwise matches and yields intuitive transport plans that reveal hierarchical correspondences both in artificial networks and in the human brain.
+Multi-Level OT provides a principled framework for aligning two networks with arbitrary depths.
+By softly coupling all layer objectives, MOT (i) allows a neuron in one layer of a source network to align with a soft combination of units distributed across multiple layers of a target network, (ii) enforces global consistency that mitigates overfitting to noise in any single layer, and (iii) produces a single network-level—rather than layer-level—alignment score.
+In our experiments, MOT achieves higher alignment scores than greedy pairwise matches and yields intuitive transport plans that reveal hierarchical correspondences both in artificial networks and in the human brain.

 \paragraph{Limitations.} Despite these strengths, several limitations remain.
-First, HOT is computationally demanding: solving the inner OT scales as $O(n^3 \log n)$ for $n$ neurons in a pair of layers, and the overall procedure is $O(L^2 n^3 \log n)$ for networks with $L$ layers.
+First, MOT is computationally demanding: solving the inner OT scales as $O(n^3 \log n)$ for $n$ neurons in a pair of layers, and the overall procedure is $O(L^2 n^3 \log n)$ for networks with $L$ layers.
 This makes scaling to very wide or deep models challenging without further algorithmic improvements.
 Second, our evaluation was limited to a subset of models and brain datasets; follow-up analyses on more models and diverse neural data will be critical to assess generality.
-Finally, while HOT provides a descriptive alignment, it does not by itself explain \emph{why} certain features converge across systems, or which computational principles drive these correspondences.
+Finally, our focus here is on developing a principled method for quantifying representational alignment, rather than explaining why different systems converge on similar representations.
+The latter is a separate and substantially harder theoretical question.
+Recent ideas, such as the contravariance principle (which frames convergence as a consequence of shared task or ecological constraints)~\citep{cao2024explanatory2} and the Platonic representation hypothesis (which proposes that training on rich naturalistic data drives different systems toward similar underlying structure in the world)~\citep{huh2024platonic}, offer intriguing conceptual directions but remain challenging to evaluate empirically.
+By providing a rigorous way to characterize alignment, MOT offers the measurement foundation needed for such explanatory hypotheses to be tested in future work.